gitkraken/vscode-gitlens/README.md

 The history view provides the revision history of the active file, which has the following features,
 - Automatically updates to track the active editor
 - A context menu provides *Open File*, *Open File in Remote* (if available), and *Refresh* commands
+- An inline toolbar provides an *Open File* command
 - Context menus for each revision (commit) provides
   - *Open Changes*, *Open Changes with Working File*, *Open File*, *Open Revision*, *Open File in Remote* (if available), *Open Revision in Remote* (if available), *Apply Changes*, and *Show Commit File Details* commands